ajcr/rolling/README.md

 ## Installation

-There are no library dependencies for running this module.
+There are no external library dependencies for running this module.

 ```
 git clone https://github.com/ajcr/rolling.git